paulstroet/academic/content/home/teaching.md

 weight = 60

 +++
-Currently, I am the Teaching assistant for the Deep Learning course of the Research Master's program in Business Data Science at the Tinbergen Institute.
+Currently, I am the Teaching assistant for Deep Learning, a graduate course of the Research Master's program in Business Data Science at the Tinbergen Institute.

 Previously, I was a teaching Assistent for the following courses: